 - Transfer the chicken breasts and the marinade into a deep baking dish.
 Bake until the internal meat temperature reaches 160F, about 35-40 minutes at 375F (or 50-60 minutes at 325F).
 If you are using skin-on breasts, you may want to use the broiler mode in the last few minutes to crisp up the skins.

 - Meanwhile, prepare the balsamic mushrooms.
-Heat the oil in a wok or a cast iron pan over high heat.
+Heat the oil in a wok or a cast iron pan over medium-high heat.
 Add the mushrooms and the onions and stir-fry until nicely caramelized, about 7-8 minutes.
 Add the pepper and the balsamic vinegar, then add salt to taste.
 Continue cooking for another minute.
 Remove from heat and set aside.

 - Remove the baking dish with the chicken from the oven.
 Let the chicken rest for 5 minutes before serving.